Policy: Radiation safety

 - Providing documented safe work procedures and ensuring the staff, students and contractors they supervise understand and observe them; and

-- Reporting any radiation incidents, exposures, hazards or WHS concerns within their jurisdiction.
+- Reporting any radiation incidents, exposures, hazards or Work Health and Safety (WHS) concerns within their jurisdiction.

 - Radiation Safety Officers are responsible for: